davidsoncabista/Portifolio/README.md

 ## Tech Stack

-This project is built with the following technologies:
+This project is built with the following technologies:.

 *   **Framework:** [Next.js](https://nextjs.org/) (with App Router)
 *   **Language:** [TypeScript](https://www.typescriptlang.org/)